Gollie dog — Golden Retriever and Collie mix

 About the Gollie

-The Gollie is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Gollie is an excellent choice for first-time dog owners.
+The Gollie is a cross between the Golden Retriever and Collie.
+The Gollie is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Gollie is an excellent choice for first-time dog owners.
 Typically standing 22 to 26 inches and weighing 50 to 75 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Gollie brings a distinct combination of traits that sets it apart.
 The Gollie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Gollie loves being close to its people and forms strong bonds with every member of the household.